pomjak/ipk/project_two/readme.md

 On the other hand, UDP is an unreliable protocol that does not guarantee the delivery or order of data.
 However, it is faster and more efficient than TCP.

 Another important aspect to consider is the IPK calculator protocol, which offers both binary (UDP) and textual (TCP) variants.
-This protocol is used for computing ABNF expressions.
+This protocol is intended for communication between servers and clients.

 ### Description of interesting parts
 For the implementation of the IOTA ipkcpd server, the poll() function was chosen as an efficient way to manage multiple client connections.